Broad-billed hummingbird: Diet

 The broad-billed hummingbird eats both nectar and insects.
 The hummingbird is also known to visit sugar-water hummingbird feeders.
 Their eating habits showed that the broad-billed hummingbird prefers visiting red or red-and-yellow flowers the most.

 To feed on nectar, the hummingbird will extend its bill and long tongue into the flower to access the nectar while hovering.
 This differs from their behaviour at feeders, where oftentimes they will perch.
-To feed on insects, the bird species can catch them midair or hover and pluck them from a plant.
+To feed on insects, the bird species catch them midair or hover and pluck them from a plant.

-Not much is known on the metabolism, drinking and food selection process of this species.
+Not much is known on the metabolism, drinking, and food selection process of this species.